dmidlo/histdata.com-tools/docs/reconstruction-release-candidate.md

    `inspect_release_candidate_git_identity()` and capture the runtime with `capture_release_candidate_runtime_identity()`.
 3. Bind every required dependency with `ReleaseCandidateDependencyV1`.
-The schema registry must equal the installed CLI/API registry, the experiment and dataset revision must agree, and both selected-engine artifacts must name the selected engine.
+The schema registry must equal the installed CLI/API registry, each dependency must use its executable artifact kind, the powered-qualification experiment must agree, the campaign catalog and source hashes must agree, and both selected-engine artifacts must name the selected engine.
 4. Bind four non-overlapping absolute roots using `ReleaseCandidateFilesystemRootV1`.
 Each root requires a byte-verified qualification receipt for writable, durable, atomic-replace storage on the